getty-zig/getty.so/docs/user-guide/tutorial/interfaces.md

 ## Usage

-To use a value of, say `OppositeSerializer`, as an implementation of `BoolSerializer`:
+To use a value of `OppositeSerializer` as an implementation of `BoolSerializer`:

 ```zig title="Zig code"
 pub fn main() !void {